my1396/Econ-Study/_posts/2025-04-06-Mac-Alfred.md

-- When you import snippets from other sources, you may want to **uncheck "Strip snippets of ‘auto expand’ flag."**
+- When you import snippets from other sources, you may want to **<span class="env-green">uncheck</span> "Strip snippets of ‘auto expand’ flag."**

   <img src="https://drive.google.com/thumbnail?id=1_c5GL_9DudwXGNfRNsoB2U-ULK0Sj55k&sz=w1000" alt="Snippets auto expansion" style="display: block; margin-right: auto; margin-left: auto; zoom:50%;" />

   This setting preserves all imported snippets if “Auto expansion allowed” is enabled.

-  Otherwise, you have to manually check it for each snippet.
-For large snippet packs, it’s a pain to click hundreds of times.
+  Otherwise, you have to manually check the snippets you want to enable.
+For large snippet packs, you can use ⇧ + click to select a range of snippets, or ⌘ + click to select multiple snippets one by one, then right-click and select "Auto Expansion" > "Set Allowed" to enable them all at once.

   The list of snippets contains one column `A→`; it means "Auto expansion allowed".
 Toggle it on/off for each snippet.
 It controls whether the snippet can be auto expanded when typing the prefix.

+  **Useful snippet packs:**

+  - [Greeks](https://github.com/BaksiLi/Greek-Alphabet-Alfred-Snippet): type `;alpha` to insert α. → Start with `;`
+  - [Mac Symbols](https://www.alfredapp.com/media/snippets/Mac%20symbols.alfredsnippets): type `::cmd` and `::opt` symbols like ⌘ and ⌥, start with `::`
+  - [Emoji Pack](http://joelcalifa.com/blog/alfred-emoji-snippet-pack/): type `:joy:` to insert 😂, `:heart:` to insert ❤️, etc. → enquote emoji names in quotes: `:<emoji-name>:`

 --------------------------------------------------------------------------------